4GeeksAcademy/master-javascript-programming-exercises/exercises/023-isOddLength/README.md

 ## 📝 Instructions:

 1. Write a function called `isOddLength`.
-Given a word, `isOddLength` returns whether the length of the given word is odd.
+Given a word, `isOddLength` returns `true` if the length of the given word is odd, otherwise it returns `false`.

 ## Example: